aravind-murugaiyan/FullStackEngineer-POC/README.md

 Deployment Step for Web API:

 1. Give proper permissions to the Webapi published code.
-2. Host the RestService_Published in IIS.
+2. Host the WebAPI_Published in IIS.
 3. Update the connectionString details in Web.config with your database details.

 Angular UI Setup:

 1. Give proper permissions to the Angular UI published code.
-2. Host the Angular_Frontend_Dist in IIS.
+2. Host the Angular_UI_Dist in IIS.
 3. Update the URL for web api service in the below files by replacing http://localhost:50830/ with service hosted IIS URL
     a. main-es2015.42dd3198b3ac27452948.js
     b. main-es5.7bbe4589883ae6a86c23.js